Create project

 NextDesign.Desktop

-If the version of the above DLL referenced in the extension development project does not match the version of the same DLL installed in the execution environment of the extension distribution destination, the extension may not work properly.
+If the version of the above DLLs referenced in the extension development project does not match the version of the same DLLs installed in the execution environment where the extension is distributed, the extension may not work properly.

-Next Design extensions require one file named manifest.json
+A Next Design extension requires one file named manifest.json

 .
 This is called a manifest.
-Next Design extensions define extension points in the manifest file (manifest.json
+A Next Design extension defines its extension points in the manifest file (manifest.json

 ).
 This manifest contains the following definitions: